nmiculinic/minion-basecaller/README.md

 This is MinION DNA basecaller developed from 2016-2018, and served as mine master thesis.
 The whole master thesis is [attached](https://github.com/nmiculinic/minion-basecaller/blob/master/nmiculinic_ma.pdf) to this repo with the detailed introduction, problem description, related work, methodology, results and final commentary.

-For a quick summary of master thesis:
+For a quick summary of master thesis & this repo:

 * It's a deep learning approach using a sequence to sequence models with CTC loss with CNN's.
 * No LSTM were used which leads to high speeds.